Django-LiveView/starter-template/README.md

-Django template for creating a complete HTML over the Wire site
+# Django template for creating a complete HTML over the Wire site

+This template has an example of the most common cases.

+- Navigation Real-time without loads similar to SPA.
-- SSR search engine friendly pages (Using `views.py`).
+- Server-Side Rendering (SSR) of pages for SEO (Using `views.py`).
-- Change pages.
-- List of articles.
-- Search engine.
+- Switch to a static page (Home).
+- Switch to a dynamic page (List of cats 🐈🐈🐈🐈🐈🐈).
-- Single page for each article.
+- Single page (Cat 🐈).
-- List of comments for each article.
-- Possibility of adding new comments with real-time updating for all users who are connected.
-- Static page.
+- Delete item from the database (🐈☠).
+- Update item from the database (🐈👉🐕)
+- Navigator whose active changes dynamically.
+- Contact form with validations.
 - RSS feed.
-- URL update.
+- URL dynamic update.
-- Server-Side Rendering (SSR) of pages for SEO.
 - Cross-site request forgery protection over WebSockets.

 ## Run 🏃